How to register as a sole trader: Step-by-step guide for small business owners

 - You're responsible for the pension contributions for yourself and any employees

-- If want to sell a stake to investors to get business finance, you’ll have to change your business structure
+- If you want to sell a stake to investors to get business finance, you'll need to change your business structure

 When do you need to register as a sole trader?

-You need to register as a sole trader with HMRC if you earned more than £1,000 from self-employment in the past tax year, which runs from 6 April to 5 April every year.
-This applies even if your business is a part-time side hustle.
+You must register as a sole trader if you earn more than £1,000 from self-employment in any tax year (6 April to 5 April).

 1. Choose a business name